campanam/RatesTools/doc/pipeline_details.md

 The simplifyBed process identifies and merges overlapping bed entries in the bed results from the repeatMaskRM, genMapMap and maskIndels processes.
 First, overlapping bed entries are merged for each of the three chromosome-sorted and coordinate-sorted bed files using [`simplify_sorted_bed.rb`](ruby_scripts.md#simplify_sorted_bedrb).
 The three merged bed files are then concatenated using `cat`.
 Overlapping entries in the resulting, unsorted bed file are merged using [`simplify_bed.rb`](ruby_scripts.md#simplify_bedrb).

 ## filterChr
-Using VCFtools, the filterChr process generates all-sites VCFs for each offspring and its parents (`vcftools --recode --indv <sire> --indv <dam> --indv <offspring>`).
+Using VCFtools [10], the filterChr process generates all-sites VCFs for each offspring and its parents (`vcftools --recode --indv <sire> --indv <dam> --indv <offspring>`).
 The number of resulting VCFs will thus equal the number of offspring in the dataset.
 If a list of target chromosomes was provided, this process also filters the output VCFs to include only the specified target regions using the `--chr` option.
 The resulting VCFs are compressed using `gzip`.

 ## splitVCFs
 The splitVCFs process splits each VCF generated during the filterChr process by chromosome/contig name for parallelization of downstream processes using [`nextflow_split.rb`](ruby_scripts.md#nextflow_splitrb).
 The resulting VCFs are compressed using `gzip`.